gparlakov/scuri/CONTRIBUTING.md

 -   `spec-update.` - scuri:spec --update (ex `spec-update.testbed-tests.spec.ts`)
 -   `all.` - both of the above - when use case covers both create and update spec

-### Scuri-examples are a separate repo
+### Scuri-examples are in a separate repo

 Due to constant security issues, moving the examples in a separate repository.
-In order to test out the library examples contain older versions of packages and naturally get security issues discovered.
-It is out of scope for the main package to fix the security issues in Angular 5 example app.
-Still we'd like to NOT have an outstanding number of unfixed security issues to appeal to users.
+To test out the library examples contain older versions of packages and naturally get security issues discovered.
+It is out of scope for the main package to fix the security issues in the Angular 5 example app.
+We'd like to NOT have an outstanding number of unfixed security issues to appeal to users.
 Hence the move.

 Please keep in mind the separate repository and clone it to do the testing - `git clone https://github.com/gparlkov/scuri-examples`.
 The examples assume that the two repos are cloned in adjacent folders